Julius Bruche: Military career

 In 1891 Bruche took a part-time commission in the 1st Battalion, Victorian Rifles, a militia unit, before transferring to the Permanent Military Forces in 1898.
 Initially he served as a lieutenant, but was promoted to captain in February 1899.

-During the early part of the Boer War he served on exchange with the British Army, attached to the 3rd Battalion, Grenadier Guards, before serving as quartermaster for the Australian Regiment and then adjutant of the Victorian Mounted Rifles contingent.
+During the early part of the Second Boer War he served on exchange with the British Army, attached to the 3rd Battalion, Grenadier Guards, before serving as quartermaster for the Australian regiment and then adjutant of the Victorian Mounted Rifles contingent.
 After returning to Australia in late 1900, he returned to South Africa late in the war, serving with the 2nd Battalion, Australian Commonwealth Horse.

 After returning from South Africa he held a number of administrative and instructional appointments.
 In between these appointments Bruche was married to Dorothy Annette McFarland, whom he wed in Sydney on 12 April 1904, and with whom he subsequently had twin daughters.
 In 1906 he was promoted to major before undertaking another exchange positing with the British Army in 1910.
 This lasted for a year and on his return he was appointed as the Deputy Assistant Adjutant General in Tasmania.
 In July 1912 he was promoted to lieutenant colonel before being transferred to Queensland, where he eventually became the Assistant Adjutant General.

-At the start of the First World War, concerns about Bruche's German heritage led to him not being accepted for overseas service in the First Australian Imperial Force (AIF) until June 1916 when he was appointed to the staff of the AIF headquarters in London.
+At the start of the First World War in the summer of 1914, concerns about Bruche's German heritage led to him not being accepted for overseas service in the First Australian Imperial Force (AIF) until June 1916 when he was appointed to the staff of the AIF headquarters in London.